berthy456/Alphabet-Learning-3D-print/README.md

 The last 0.4 mm of the "relief" files are supposed to be printed in another color, for readability too.

 I used mostly openscad, but also had to model on freecad for some letters ( adding support for printing, etc..).

+The licensing is CC BY-ND as the infini font is.